DatumDroid/DatumDroid-API/README.md

 ==============

 DatumDroid API is basically an API written to support the [DatumDroid](http://datumdroid.com/) application.
-It returns back JSON encoded results for various services like Feedzilla, Google Images, Google Stocks, Google Weather, Guardian, Twitter, Youtube for a search query with per page and current page parameters passed through GET or POST.
+It returns back JSON encoded results for various services like Feedzilla, Google Images, Guardian, Twitter, Youtube for a search query with per page and current page parameters passed through GET or POST.

 You could then parse to display them.